jqhoogland/wtast/wikitext.md

 without causing the page to be listed in the category:
 [[:Category:English documentation]]

+Oh, and links can blend: San Francisco also has [[public transport]]ation.

 ```

 Here's a link to a page named [Official position](https://meta.wikimedia.org/wiki/Official_positions).
 Capitalization does not matter in the first letter, as in [official positions](https://meta.wikimedia.org/wiki/Official_positions).